 We touched on this in our babies born in September article, but it holds true for October as well!
-Children born in the fall season, especially October, are proven to be better athletes.
+Children born in the fall season, especially in October, are proven to be better athletes.
 Because of when their birthday falls in the school year, your new little one is bound to be a bit larger and more fit than their peers.
 There is more to it than just being at the front of their class, though.
-Moms late into their pregnancy during the brightest and hottest summer months have exposed their baby to strong vitamin D and sunshine!
+Moms late into their pregnancy during the brightest and hottest summer months have exposed their babies to strong vitamin D and sunshine!
 Take note of their “autumn advantage!” and get your little one into some fun sports and teamwork!

 Sharing a Special Day!

 Nothing can distract you from the significance of your child’s birthday, but sharing the day with a notable name can add some fun!
-October is chock-full of famous birthdays, so let’s take a look at who your little one may share their day with.
+October is chock-full of famous birthdays, so let’s look at who your little one may share their day with.